bigchaindb/site/_src/_guides/tutorial-car-telemetry-app.md

 }
 ```

-`carOwner.publicKey` can be considered as the Input for the transaction.
-When you sign a transaction in BigchainDB you have the rights for the next `TRANSFER` transactions that could be done with this asset.
-You always sign with a private key that is derivative from the seed phrase.
+Now, you have digitally registered the car on BigchainDB, respectively in our case on IPDB.
+Note that the metadata field is used to record the mileage, which is currently set to 0.

 With the `pollStatusAndFetchTransaction` we check the status of the transaction every 0.5 seconds.

-Once a transaction ends up in a decided-valid block, that's it.
+Once a transaction ends up in a decided-valid block, it "edged into stone".
 There's no changing it, no deleting it.
-But you can use `TRANSFER` transactions (with their arbitrary metadata) to store whatever you like, including information that could be interpreted as changing an asset (if that's how you want it to be interpreted).
+The asset is registered now and cannot be deleted.
+However, the usage of the metadata field allows you to do updates in the asset.
+For this, you can use `TRANSFER` transactions (with their arbitrary metadata) to store any type of information, including information that could be interpreted as changing an asset (if that's how you want it to be interpreted).

-We will use this feature to trace the mileage of the car.
+We will use this feature to update the mileage of the car.
+Note that by using `carOwner.publicKey` in the output of our create transaction, you have established that Alice will be the only person, who will be able to do an update, respectively a `TRANSFER´ transaction for this asset, since the usage of this output as an input in a separate transaction will require a signature with Alice’s private key.

+# Update of an asset on BigchainDB

+Since an update of the mileage of a car does not imply any change in the ownership, your transfer transaction will simply be a transfer transaction with the previous owner (Alice) as beneficiary, but with new metadata in the transaction.
+So, technically, Alice is transferring the car to herself and just adding additional, new information to that transaction.

-Before creating the transfer transaction, we search for the last transaction with the asset id, as we will update this last transaction.
+Before creating the transfer transaction, you need to search for the last transaction with the asset id, as you will update this specific last transaction:

 ```js
 conn.listTransactions(assetId)